Sharad1013/.sickKicks/README.md

 # SickKicks
-an ecommerce sneakers shopping website(frontend)
+Clone of an ecommerce sneakers shopping website(frontend).